Cambridge-Africa Scholars, 2015-16

 Halimatou has worked extensively in Niger on child marriage, girls’ education and youth participation with UNICEF and the government of Niger.
 She independently spearheaded microenterprise programs with women, many of whom significantly increased their weekly incomes.
 Halimatou is the first student from francophone Africa to be awarded a Cambridge-Africa scholarship.
 At the University of Cambridge, she is pursuing a PhD in Development Studies.
 Her research looks into the emergence of outliers in rural areas, particularly among young women – studying individuals to capture trends and patterns that may explain how and why some succeed in furthering their education while others do not.
 She is interested in the intersection of research and public policy, with the hope to meaningfully contribute to improving the lives of the most impoverished, particularly women in rural areas.

 Since arriving in Cambridge, Halimatou has been actively involved in organising Africa-related events, including talks and debates focused on the most salient issues pertaining to the African continent.
-She is the current President of the African Society of Cambridge University (ASCU), and chair of the 2016 Africa Together conference which takes place annually.
+She was the President of the African Society of Cambridge University (ASCU) from 2015-16 and chair of the 2016 Africa Together conference which takes place annually.

 PhD Research Project: what factors explain the rise of outliers (positive deviants) in rural areas - with a focus on Niger.